whiprandolph/bestseller/Part 3 - The Deepest Revolution/14 - The Biggest Secret in Human History.md

 But now, you know the secret: healthy cultures do exist, whole nations that maintain a baseline of respect internally because everybody stands for what's right, and nobody rules over anybody else.
 And that is proof that it's possible to live in a beautiful way, without all the cultural and political problems that can seem "just the way life is."

 Most people either haven't heard of healthy cultures or they misunderstand them, so they have no standard of comparison, and they're likely to accept their unhealthy culture as "good enough."
-British prime minister Winston Churchill even said, "democracy is the worst form of government except for all those other forms that have been tried..."
+British prime minister Winston Churchill even said, "democracy is the worst form of government except for all those other forms that have been tried..."[xxx-churchill democracy]

-Of course, if you believe the only alternative to authoritarian democracy is being ruled by a king, priest or imam, then you'll just do your best to make democracy "work."
+Of course, if you believe the only alternative to authoritarian democracy is being ruled by a king, priest or imam, then you'll do your best to make democracy "work."

 But what if you learned what freedom was like by studying actually-free people, and what if you found plenty of examples from today or recent times, including case studies of successful revolutionary movements?